Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 We planned on the 345 miles (555 kilometers) portion taking 5 hours 15 minutes without stopping, which of course, we need a rest, even for a bathroom break.
 We left at 8:15 am and arrived at 3:30 pm after passing through Wisconsin, Illinois, Indiana, and Michigan.
 We began in the central time zone and ended in the eastern time zone, gaining one hour.

 Near lunchtime, several large billboards advertising The Chocolate Garden in Coloma, Michigan, attracted us.
 Being on vacation, we took a mile detour off the interstate to what looked like a large home in the middle of a peach tree orchid.
-The “home” turned out to be a retail store producing small chocolates treats manufactured upstairs and sales on the ground floor.
-The owner had been in business for 20 years and was closing down at the end of the month to rest, relax, and decide on the next steps.
+The “home” turned out to be a retail store producing small chocolate treats manufactured upstairs and sales on the ground floor.
+The owner had been in business for 20 years and was closing at the end of the month to rest, relax, and decide on the next steps.
 Aside from a pair of chocolate truffles, Linda had a cup of chocolate mocha, and I had a cup of pure chocolate.
 To say they were both rich and tasty is an understatement.
 The detour to break up the journey was worthwhile.

-The Marriott Hotel group consists of 30 different brands to satisfy all budgets, for ultra-wealthy executives to ordinary retirees like us.
+The Marriott Hotel group consists of 30 assorted brands to satisfy all budgets, for ultra-wealthy executives to ordinary retirees like us.
 Our hotel in Ann Arbor, Michigan, was at the affordable Fairfield Inn.
 It is located next to the Courtyard, a bit more upscale for Marriott.
 Our hotel location consisted of a dozen competing hotels in close walking proximity.
 We dined at a nearby upscale Sheraton, another member of the Marriott group.
 We asked at our front desk for restaurant recommendations, and they provided us a map listing about 50 restaurants known as the “Main Road” area.
 So why so many hotels and restaurants?
 Ann Arbor is home to the University of Michigan, the Wolverines, with 46,000 students.
 There is a business need to house families during the many college activities.

-Breakfast is included in the package, and for me was a unique experience.
+Breakfast is included in the package, and for me it was a unique experience.
 I traveled on business for decades, checked into a hotel, arrived early for breakfast, ate rapidly, and set out quickly to a client.
 It was a standard operating procedure.
 Now being with Linda and unrushed felt so different.
 My last trip to Ann Arbor in October 2016 was not a pleasant experience.

 During my early business days when I worked with The Oliver Wight Companies, the late Ollie Wight had a saying, “Show me a man with a watch, and I’ll show you a man who can tell the time.
 Show me a man with two watches, and he will not be so sure.”
 Before leaving home, I set the GPS in the car and printed maps using Google maps.
 Linda and I visited the AAA (American Automobile Association) for regional maps.
 In addition, while on the journey, Linda used her iPhone maps to supply directions.
 The resources were not consistent.

 While driving on the ring road around Chicago, my car’s GPS wanted me to exit at one point.
-I had driven this road frequently, knew the GPS was wrong, and waited for the “recalculating” message as we stayed our course.
+I had driven this road frequently, knew the GPS was wrong and waited for the “recalculating” message as we stayed our course.
 In fairness, with all the road construction and traffic congestion, the GPS recommends an alternate route to speed up the time to the ultimate destination.

-Our membership to the Costco wholesale club entitles us to fill up with discounted gasoline prices and a 4% cashback at year-end.
+Our membership to the Costco Wholesale club entitles us to fill up with discounted gasoline prices and a 4% cashback at year-end.
 There was a Costco within a mile of our hotel.